 In this case, if there is no matching field, olin returns the "undefined" value.
-This is probably not a good idea.
+Because it is harder to work with, this is probably not a good approach.

-You can call olin with no parameters, like this:
+For debugging purposes, you can call olin with no parameters, like this: